Mehdya, Morocco: Pirate haven

 During the first Anglo-Spanish War, pirates (including English former privateers) had sold captured prizes in Ireland and at the Barbary Coast, where governments struggled to prevent this trade.
 When peace came in 1604, pirates soon established a pirate haven at Mehdya, a location with the advantage of being near Spain and major trade routes.
 The Moroccan sultanate tolerated these pirates due to the wealth they brought to the country.
 However, during summers, Mehdya became less safe as the calmer waters favored the galleys used to suppress piracy; therefore, the coast of Munster was used as a complementary base for piracy.

-The only port on the Moroccan coast in the hands of neither the Spanish nor the Moors, Mehdya became the main retreat of Atlantic pirates, important not only as a place to sell their plunder, but also for ship maintenance (including careening).
+The only port on the Moroccan coast in the hands of neither the Spanish nor the Moors, Mehdya became the main retreat of Atlantic pirates under the command of Henry Mainwaring, important not only as a place to sell their plunder, but also for ship maintenance (including careening).
 Around 1610, Mehdya was the site of a three-day battle between Dutch and English pirates.
 The Spanish blockaded Mehdya in 1611, sinking ships and blocking the harbor entrance.
 In the summer of 1614, the harbor housed at least 30 ships weighing at or above 100 tons, though the bar prevented the passage of ships of above ~300 tons burden.

-Spanish occupation (1614–81)
+Spanish occupation (1614–1681)

-Mehdya, known as La Mamora, was under Spanish rule between 1614 and 1681.
-After capturing Larache in 1610, a Spanish fleet under Admiral Luis Fajardo captured Al-Ma'mura during the reign of Mulay Zidan in August 1614, due to the period of anarchy that followed the death of Mulay al-Mansur in 1603.
+In order to secure the Spanish treasure fleet route Mehdya, known as La Mamora, was under Spanish rule between 1614 and 1681.
+After occupying Larache in 1610, a Spanish fleet under Admiral Luis Fajardo captured Al-Ma'mura during the reign of Mulay Zidan in August 1614, due to the period of anarchy that followed the death of Mulay al-Mansur in 1603.
 After negotiations with Mulay Zidan, they left a strong garrison of 1,500 men, and called the harbour San Miguel de Ultramar.
+The works to build the Fortress of La Mamora along with the San Felipe bastion fort started immediately.

 The warlord Sidi al-Ayachi led a counter-offensive against Spain, privateering against its shipping, and obtaining the help of the Moriscos and the English.
 About 1627, he managed to temporarily capture Al-Ma'mura, and add it to his Republic of Salé.
+La Marora was unsuccessfully sieged on other several occasions.

 The Spanish retained the city for 67 years, when it was conquered by the Alaouite ruler Moulay Ismaïl.
 According to tradition, the Bishop of Cadiz had commissioned a statue of Jesus Christ for the church at La Mamora, which was in his diocese.
-When the Moroccans reoccupied the town in 1681 they took the statue as loot, and later received a ransom from the Spanish for the return of the statue, which was taken to Madrid where it is nowadays venerated under the name of Cristo de Medinaceli.
+When the Moroccans reoccupied the town in 1681 they took the statue and prisoners as loot, and later received a ransom from the Spanish for the return of the statue and the Spaniards, which was taken to Madrid where it is nowadays venerated under the name of Cristo de Medinaceli.